Reedurban, Ohio

-Reedurban is an unincorporated community and census-designated place (CDP) in Stark County, Ohio, United States.
-It was first listed as a CDP prior to the 2020 census.
+Reedurban is an unincorporated community and census-designated place (CDP) in Perry Township, Stark County, Ohio, United States.
+It was first listed as a CDP prior to the 2020 census, where it had a population of 5,889.

 The CDP is in central Stark County, on the west side of Canton.
 It is in northeastern Perry Township.
 Ohio State Route 172 (Tuscarawas Street) is the main road through Reedurban, leading east 3 mi to the center of Canton and west through Perry Heights 4.5 mi to Massillon.